branner-non-code/notes/CONTENT/LaTeX/Graphing_flowcharts_and_automata.md

-## Graphing flowcharts and automata in LaTeX
+## Graphing flowcharts and automata with Dot in LaTeX

 The language Dot describes graphs in plain text.
 It is used with the Graphviz graphic application; both were originally developed at Bell Labs.